Diclofenac is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 ||What can I do if I experience this?|

 |Indigestion, heartburn, stomach pain||Try taking your dose after a meal if you are not already doing so.
 If the discomfort continues, speak with your doctor|

 |Feeling sick||Stick to simple meals - avoid rich or spicy foods|

 |Diarrhoea||Drink plenty of water to replace the lost fluids|

-Important: if you experience any of the following uncommon but serious symptoms, stop taking diclofenac and contact your doctor for advice straightaway:
+Important: if you experience any of the following less common but more serious symptoms, stop taking diclofenac and contact your doctor for advice straightaway:

 - If you have any breathing difficulties such as wheeze or breathlessness.

-- If you have any signs of an allergic reaction such as swelling around your mouth or face, or an itchy skin rash.
+- If you have any signs of an allergic reaction such as swelling around your mouth or face, or a severe itchy skin rash.

 How to store diclofenac

 - Keep all medicines out of the reach and sight of children.